Manishlohar28/Data_analysis_on_GooglePay_Transaction/README.md

 Conducted a detailed EDA to understand spending habits by calculating total spent, total received, monthly trends, top payees, and large transactions.
-It also includes advanced queries like moving averages and monthly top transactions.
+It also includes advanced queries like moving averages and monthly top transactions Using MySql